 There are plenty of neurological studies that point to problems with receptors in the brain, but ADHD cannot be explained away on a chemical level alone.
 The problem often lies with boredom.
 Whether or not doctors prescribe drugs like Ritalin or Adderall, ADHD patients must fine healthy outlets for stimulation.

 According to Dr. Richard A. Friedman, "When the brain is focusing, the task-positive network takes over and quiets the default mode network.
 This reciprocal relationship is necessary in order to focus."

 What Dr. Friedman is suggesting is that, more likely than not, the same factors that help adults "grow out of their ADHD" may help children and adolescents cope with their symptoms.
 People with ADHD grow bored more quickly and need to be in an environment that catches them before their boredom turns into acting out.

 People with ADHD are more likely to turn to forms of instant gratification like drugs or alcohol.
-The Koffel Law Firm is passionate about representing individuals who may be battling addictions and living with ADHD.
+Koffel Brininger Nesbitt is passionate about representing individuals who may be battling addictions and living with ADHD.
 Our focus is on rehabilitation.
 In cases where the defendant is diagnosed with ADHD, we know that incarceration will not fix the root of the problem.

-Contact The Koffel Law Firm today to learn more about how we can help criminal offenders living with ADHD or a similar condition.
+Contact Koffel Brininger Nesbitt today to learn more about how we can help criminal offenders living with ADHD or a similar condition.